Ilya-Ruk/RukChessUtils/README.md

 # RukChessUtils
-Utils for use with the RukChessTrainer.
+Utils for usage with the RukChessTrainer.

 ## split_file
 Split FEN-file into validation (10%) and training (90%) data sets.